 The Lindy Effect states simply that the future life expectancy (or in our case, probability of failure) is proportional to both the health and existing longevity of the thing, this is also part of the Doomsday argument.
 Put simple, fads fade quickly and old things tend to continue to last.
 For our purposes, coins that have been around for a long time and have high market share have a near zero probability of spontaneous failure, while newer coins with a lower volume have a higher probability of spontaneously going to zero.

 For our purposes, we will define the probability of failing on a single day as a function of health (market cap), longevity, percent of coins in circulation and sentiment.

+Prerequisites for Candidate Coins

-Rebalancing
+Rebalancing the Fund

 In a volatile market, rebalancing is particularly important to see gains over what the market can provide through a pure hold strategy.
 It is important to note that this is not an arbitrary buy and sell, but a periodic and systematic movement between assets within a portfolio.

 Consider holding a pair of coins/assets across 3 periods where you initially have 1 unit of each.
 If the price of a more volatile asset (A) drops in period 2, and we hold instead of rebalancing, then when value of asset A returns to the original price in period 3, then we are indifferent, seeing neither gain nor loss.